Avro Canada CF-105 Arrow: Britain

+France

 The French government expressed an interest in the Iroquois engine for an enlarged version of the Dassault Mirage IV bomber, the Mirage IVB.
 This was one of several engines under consideration, including the Olympus, with an order for 300 Iroquois considered.
 Acting on media speculation that the Iroquois engine program was also at risk of cancellation, the French government ended negotiations in October 1958 and opted for an upgraded version of the indigenous Snecma Atar, instead.
 The French government never explained its decision, even after Avro offered the Iroquois as a private venture.

+United States

 In the US, the 1954 interceptor program was well underway, and would ultimately introduce the Convair F-106 Delta Dart, an aircraft with many similarities to the Arrow.
 More advanced designs were also being considered, notably the Mach 3 Republic XF-103, and by the time the Arrow was flying, the much more advanced North American XF-108.
 Both of these programs were cancelled during the mock-up stage, as very high-performance manned interceptors were seen as unneeded in light of the Soviet shift towards ICBMs rather than strategic bombers.
 This argument added weight to the justification for cancelling the Arrow.
 In 1958, Avro Aircraft Limited president and general manager Fred Smye elicited a promise from the USAF to "supply, free, the fire control system and missiles and if they would allow the free use of their flight test centre at ...
 Edwards AFB."